 Workload NSRA - Teaching/In-Service = 90 min.
-WOIKIOAd (Related to the Component Activity 'Students')
+WORKIOAU (Related to the Component Activity 'Students')

 Ms. Smith was admitted yesterday to your facility for a full team assessment.
 You receive a referral for a nutritional assessment and follow-up.
 On January 5 you meet with Ms. Smith to determine her nutritional needs, food preferences, etc. This visit takes one hour.
 That afternoon you spend 30 minutes documenting your findings on the medical record.
 Later that day, you attend a case conference on Ms. Smith, for which she is not in attendance, and it lasts 30 minutes.
 After the conference, you make an additional notation in the medical record which takes 15 minutes.
-The next morning you meet with her for 10 minutes to check on her daily weight and answer her questions regarding the diet plan, and make a notation in the chart, which takes 5 minutes.
+The next morning you meet with her in her room for 10 minutes to check on her daily weight and answer her questions regarding the diet plan, and make a notation in the chart, which takes 5 minutes.
 How would you record your time spent with, or on behalf of Ms. Smith and the related Caseload and Activity Statistics for January 5 and 6?

 January 5 th January 6 th Workload SRA: Assessment = 90 min.
 Consultation/Collaboration = 45 min.
 SRA: Therapeutic Intervention = 15 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload New Referral = 1 N/A Category of Service Recipient Client - Inpatient
+Service Activity Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Caseload New Referral = 1 N/A Category of Service Recipient Client - Inpatient